What is Divorce Law?

 - The value of each spouse’s separate property

 Below are some common questions you might want to consider when meeting with an attorney.

 - How is child support determined?

 - Will I have to pay alimony?

 Finding the Right Attorney for Your Needs

 A skilled attorney can help you achieve a favorable outcome in your divorce.
 It’s essential to find an attorney you like and trust to walk you through the legal process.
-To help you get started, you may want to consider using the Super Lawyers directory to find a family law attorney specializing in divorce.
+To do so, search the Super Lawyers directory, using the search box to find a lawyer based on your legal issue or location.

 Why Should I Talk to a Lawyer?

 A lawyer can be particularly helpful in a divorce case because they can act as a go-between for you and your spouse.
 An experienced divorce lawyer will be familiar with the ins and outs of various approaches to the process, including available custody and support arrangements in your state.
 Your lawyer can also help you evaluate whether you and your spouse will be able to collaborate effectively and reach a divorce settlement agreement together.